 Halifax Inter-Jurisdictional Executive Leadership Program launched in October

-The Institute on Governance and Dalhousie University are launching a unique Inter-Jurisdictional Executive Leadership Program for leaders and managers in Nova Scotia who work in the municipal, provincial and federal spheres.
+The Institute on Governance and Dalhousie University are launching the second cohort of their unique Inter-Jurisdictional Executive Leadership Program for leaders and managers in Nova Scotia who work in the municipal, provincial and federal spheres.

 The IOG/Dalhousie Inter-Jurisdictional Executive Leadership Program is for committed public service managers and executives who want to improve their leadership competencies and skills in order to function more effectively in an inter-governmental environment.

 ||Managers/executives at the federal, provincial and municipal levels